Israeli Declaration of Independence: Aftermath

+The depopulation of Palestinian communities and the displacement of more than 80% of the Arab population of the territory that became Israel had large effects for the region.
+Many of these depopulated sites were later repopulated by Jewish immigrants and renamed, while others remained abandoned or in ruins.
+The Nakba remains a central event in Palestinian historical memory and national identity.

 Following the declaration, Moetzet HaAm became the Provisional State Council, which acted as the legislative body for the new state until the first elections in January 1949.

 Many of the signatories would play a prominent role in Israeli politics following independence; Moshe Sharett and Golda Meir both served as Prime Minister, Yitzhak Ben-Zvi became the country's second president in 1952, and several others served as ministers.
 David Remez was the first signatory to pass away, dying in May 1951, while Meir Vilner, the youngest signatory at just 29, was the longest living, serving in the Knesset until 1990 and dying in June 2003.
 Eliyahu Berligne, the oldest signatory at 82, died in 1959.

 Eleven minutes after midnight, the United States de facto recognised the State of Israel.
 This was followed by Iran (which had voted against the UN partition plan), Guatemala, Iceland, Nicaragua, Romania, and Uruguay.
 The Soviet Union was the first nation to fully recognise Israel de jure on 17 May 1948, followed by Poland, Czechoslovakia, Yugoslavia, Ireland, and South Africa.
 The United States extended official recognition after the first Israeli election, as Truman had promised on 31 January 1949.
 By virtue of General Assembly Resolution 273 (III), Israel was admitted to membership in the United Nations on 11 May 1949.

 In the three years following the 1948 Palestine war, about 700,000 Jews immigrated to Israel, residing mainly along the borders and in former Arab lands.
 Around 136,000 were some of the 250,000 displaced Jews of World War II.
 And from the 1948 Arab–Israeli War until the early 1970s, 800,000–1,000,000 Jews left, fled, or were expelled from their homes in Arab countries; 260,000 of them reached Israel between 1948 and 1951; and 600,000 by 1972.

-At the same time, a large number of Arabs left, fled or were expelled from, what became Israel.
-In the Report of the Technical Committee on Refugees (Submitted to the United Nations Conciliation Commission for Palestine in Lausanne on 7 September 1949) – (A/1367/Rev.1), in paragraph 15, the estimate of the statistical expert, which the Committee believed to be as accurate as circumstances permitted, indicated that the number of refugees from Israel-controlled territory amounted to approximately 711,000.